balena-io/docs/pages/reference/cli.md

 - Credentials: using email/password and 2FA.

-- Token: using a session token or API key (experimental) from the preferences page.
+- Token: using a session token or API key from the preferences page.

 Examples: